edgedock/dcmartin/NANO.md

 [etcher-io]: http://etcher.io/

 ## Step 2
 Insert SD card into Nano, connect monitor, keyboard, mouse and optional external SSD storage device.
 Connect micro-USB cable connected to power-supply.
-Nano will boot and present GUI to setup.
+Nano will boot and present GUI to complete setup, including creation of _account_ which will be referenced in subsequent steps.

 ## Step 3
-Configure account for access to Docker commands; logout and login to take effect.
+Open `terminal` program on Nano (n.b. right-click on _desktop_) and configure _account_ for access to Docker commands; logout and login to take effect.

 ```
 sudo addgroup ${SUDO_USER} docker
 ```

 ## Step 4
-Enable account for automated `sudo` (i.e. no password required); prompts for password:
+Enable _account_ for automated `sudo` (i.e. no password required); sequence prompts for password:

 ```
 sudo -s